Grounding Changemakers and Heart-Centered Leaders in Self, Soul, and Collective Care

 As a published author, award-winning educator, former faculty member and department chair, mentor, and chair of a national professional organization, I continually return to the power of story.
 Stories can silence, damage, and deter—but they also empower, heal, and allow us a deeper connection to ourselves and others.

 I am guided by the wisdom of my own teachers and continually reminded that aligning with and operating from our truth, as in (re)writing our own stories and charting our own paths, inspires self-empowerment and healing for ourselves and the world.
-In the worlds of Gloria Anzaldúa, “I change myself, I change the world.”
+In the words of Gloria Anzaldúa, “I change myself, I change the world.”

 Please reach out to discuss how I can support you and your community!